 Need information about seating?
 Read our guide to find out more about what's available.

 Using Trainline, you can book cheap bus tickets from Birmingham City Centre and major locations in the UK to Birmingham Airport in just a few clicks.
 This will save you money on taxis and airport parking, meaning you’ll have more to spend on your holiday.
 We recommend that you book tickets well in advance to get the cheapest fares.

 All coaches stop at Birmingham Airport, right next to the terminal building.
 Many also run to Birmingham International train station, from which you can take the 2-minute Air-Link monorail service to Birmingham Airport terminal.

 National Express operates most of the coaches to Birmingham Airport, including a coach from Birmingham Coach Station to Birmingham Airport Terminal.
 On this route, you can get tickets for as low as £3.80 and the journey takes around 25 minutes.
-These services run to the airport every day, approximately every hour during the day and every two hours during evenings and late at night.
-If you’re travelling from further afield, National Express run direct services to Birmingham Airport from many UK towns and cities including Oxford, Luton, Milton Keynes, and Manchester.
-They also run transfer services to Birmingham Airport from Manchester, London Heathrow, London Stansted, London Gatwick and London Luton airports.
+These services run to the airport every day, approximately every hour during the day and every two hours during the evenings and late at night.
+If you’re travelling from further afield, National Express runs direct services to Birmingham Airport from many UK towns and cities including Oxford, Luton, Milton Keynes, and Manchester.
+They also run transfer services to Birmingham Airport from Manchester, London Heathrow, London Stansted, London Gatwick, and London Luton airports.
 All National Express coaches are comfortable with free Wi-Fi and air conditioning on board.

 If you have an early flight, there’s a Novotel hotel just opposite Birmingham Airport terminal and only one minutes’ walk away from the departure lounge.